 A video footage emerged of Millwall fans singing ‘I would rather be a Paki than a Scouse’.
 Millwall has pledge to hand out lifetime bans to any fans involved.

-26 January 2019 – Dutch Third Division: HSV Hoek v DOVO
+26 January 2019 – Dutch Fourth Division: HSV Hoek v DOVO

 Several DOVO football players were racially abused by a group of HSV Hoek supporters making monkey noises.